pimplak/p/docs/README.md

 ---

-*PsychFlow: Because your time should be spent helping patients, not fighting with software.*
+*P: Because your time should be spent helping patients, not fighting with software.*